mio9/give-me-five/README.md

 bun run index.ts
 ```

-This project was created using `bun init` in bun v1.1.33.
+This project is a joke created using `bun init` in bun v1.1.33.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.
+There is nothing more than the number 5 being provided from this package.